 Position cupsink directly over the worksurface cutout and lower into position.

-Center the sink (the blocks will hold it level) and allow the epoxy adhesive to harden overnight (at +77°F).
+Center the sink (the blocks will hold it level) and allow the epoxy adhesive to harden overnight.

 After the epoxy adhesive has hardened, remove support blocks and carefully fill in the sealant seam with adhesive.